-We covered how to choose the right puffy jacket in this post and we received requests for our list of best and/or popular jackets.
+We covered how to choose the right puffy jacket prior and we received requests for our list of best and/or popular down and synthetic jackets.
 Today we delve into the options on popular puffy jackets and where you can spend some money on quality jackets that will last you.

 We want to ensure you look at all the options and make sure you find the correct one for your needs as each hike and trip may require some different gearing.
 Check out our choice for the best puffy jacket here if you are short on time.